TodePond/TodePondDotCom/wikiblogarden/scrappy-fiddles/sharing/normalising/live/readme.md

 <br>

-I think that it's morally important— important, in a moral sense to— that we normalise sharing scrappy fiddles.
+I think that it's morally important— important, in a moral sense— that we normalise sharing scrappy fiddles.
 I think that it's morally wrong to _not_ normalise sharing scrappy fiddles— that _not normalising sharing scrappy fiddles_ is morally wrong— inaction is morally wrong.
 I want you to know that this is how important it is to me.

 ## Arroost